informatikr/hedis/README.md

 # Welcome to hedis

 This is a Redis client library for the Haskell programming language.
+Please consult the library's [Hackage page](http://hackage.haskell.org/package/hedis) for documentation.

 # Join in!